agilebits/AgileCloudSDK/README.md

 AgileCloudKit is a drop-in replacement for CloudKit framework for use in non-Mac App Store apps.
 It uses CloudKitJS and CloudKit Web Services for all communications.

-AgileCloudKit was written in Objective-C for maximum compatibility with existing OS X applications.
-AgileCloudKit runs on OS X (10.10 and up) only.
-It does not run on iOS, tvOS, or watchOS.

 ## License

 MIT?